 Mathew, aged 37

 Mathew is from Nding village, Barkin Ladi local government area.
 He is a farmer and has a wife and baby son.
 On 8 September 2019 Mathew and nine other young men went to help victims of a Fulani attack on the Christian village of Fanloh.
 As they were returning at night herdsmen ambushed their car and opened fire.
 Two of the car's occupants were killed, three escaped, and five, including Mathew, were injured.
-Mathew is in hospital recovering from his injuries.
-CSI is helping with his medical bill.
+CSI helped with Mathew's medical bill.

 At the end of June 2018, more than 200 people were killed in Fulani attacks on 18 villages.
 CSI staff were on the scene shortly after the attacks in the region of Jos and collected survivors’ stories.